mariusavram123/cisco-notes/ENCOR/Fabric-Technologies.md

     - **Secure Segmentation**: With SD-Access, it is easier to **segment** the network to support guest, corporate, facilities and IOT-enabled infrastructure

-    - **Network Virtualization**: SD-Access makes it possible to leverage a single phyisical infrastructure to support multiple virtual routing and forwarding (VRF) instances, referred to as virtual networks [VNs], which with a distinct set of access policies
+    - **Network Virtualization**: SD-Access makes it possible to leverage a single physical infrastructure to support multiple virtual routing and forwarding (VRF) instances, referred to as virtual networks [VNs], which with a distinct set of access policies

 #### What is SD-Access?